realm/realm-swift/README.md

 ## Features

 * **Mobile-first:** Realm is the first database built from the ground up to run directly inside phones, tablets and wearables.
-* **Simple:** Data is directly [exposed as objects](http://realm.io/docs/cocoa/#models) and [queryable by code](http://realm.io/docs/cocoa/#queries), removing the need for ORM's riddled with performance & maintenance issues.
-Plus, we've worked hard to [keep our API down to just 4 common classes](http://realm.io/docs/cocoa/api/) (Object, Array, Results and Realms) and 1 utility class (Migrations): most of our users pick it up intuitively, getting simple apps up & running in minutes.
+* **Simple:** Data is directly [exposed as objects](http://realm.io/docs/objc/latest/#models) and [queryable by code](http://realm.io/docs/objc/latest/#queries), removing the need for ORM's riddled with performance & maintenance issues.
+Plus, we've worked hard to [keep our API down to just 4 common classes](http://realm.io/docs/objc/latest/api/) (Object, Array, Results and Realms) and 1 utility class (Migrations): most of our users pick it up intuitively, getting simple apps up & running in minutes.
 * **Modern:** Realm supports relationships, generics, vectorization and even Swift.
 * **Fast:** Realm is faster than even raw SQLite on common operations, while maintaining an extremely rich feature set.

 ## Getting Started

-Please see the [detailed instructions in our docs](http://realm.io/docs/cocoa/#installation) to add Realm to your Xcode project.
+Please see the detailed instructions in our docs to add [Realm Objective-C](http://realm.io/docs/objc/#installation) _or_ [Realm Swift](http://realm.io/docs/swift/#installation) to your Xcode project.

 ## Documentation

+### Realm Objective-C

+The documentation can be found at [realm.io/docs/objc/latest](http://realm.io/docs/objc/latest).
+The API reference is located at [realm.io/docs/objc/latest/api](http://realm.io/docs/objc/latest/api).

+### Realm Swift

-Documentation for Realm can be found at [realm.io/docs/cocoa](http://realm.io/docs/cocoa).
+The documentation can be found at [realm.io/docs/swift/latest](http://realm.io/docs/swift/latest).
-The API reference is located at [realm.io/docs/cocoa/api](http://realm.io/docs/cocoa/api).
+The API reference is located at [realm.io/docs/swift/latest/api](http://realm.io/docs/swift/latest/api).

 ## Getting Help